Are you looking to craft a pre-sales questionnaire that collects qualifying information about new leads?

 The easiest way to understand a pre-sales questionnaire is as a quality check for your leads.

 By sending prospects a pre-sales questionnaire, you can enquire about important details about your customer.
 This information will help you decide the best sales strategy for your lead.

-But before we get into the best pre-sales survey questions, let’s get some clarity on why a pre-sales survey is a great idea.
+But before we get into the best pre-sales survey questions, let’s clarify why a pre-sales survey is a great idea.